Andrea/andrea.github.io/_posts/2015-02-18-Creating-a-Ubuntu-vm-for-Haskell-dev.markdown

 ## Another Day, another pain

-couldnt install glfw easily so I decided to create a new vm :|
+I couldn't install `glfw` easily so I decided to create a new vm 😑

-* New vm was easy, got ubuntu 14.10 because it had glfw package (it seemed easier to do this than to build from source, if you want to do this, there is a lenghty explanation [here]())
+* New vm was easy, got ubuntu 14.10 because it had the `glfw` package (it seemed easier to do this than to build from source)
-* First thing I did was instal libglfw and it seemed to work
+* First thing I did was instal `libglfw` and it seemed to work
-* My resolution was 640x480, not fun -> resolution problem http://www.linuxbsdos.com/2014/10/31/solutions-for-low-screen-resolution-in-ubuntu-14-0414-10-and-virtualbox/
+* My resolution was 640x480, not fun -> resolution problem [Solutions for low screen resolution in Ubuntu 14.04/14.10 and VirtualBox](http://www.linuxbsdos.com/2014/10/31/solutions-for-low-screen-resolution-in-ubuntu-14-0414-10-and-virtualbox/)
-* glfw installed yay!
+* `glfw` installed yay!

 ```
 sudo apt-get install libglfw3